 We have a very small garden because whoever builds houses these days obviously assumes that no modern-day person likes to do gardening (???)
-So I make the most out of the small space we have and I have discovered a passion for something I never thought I would – or maybe I am just getting old?!
+So I make the most out of the small space we have by researching garden ideas, looking into what others have done and I have discovered a passion for something I never thought I would – or maybe I am just getting old?!

 Having re-positioned flower beds and re-laid the lawn, added pots, hanging baskets and bought new plants (yes, we learnt the hard way how expensive it is to only buy seasonal flowers after the first year).
 Our task for last year was to try and find new ways to add plants, colours, flowers and herbs and researched what would last year after year; ‘Love Your Garden’ probably has had a lot to do with it!! – Thanks, Alan.

 One issue we had was with our neighbours and their many washing lines.
-Basically they moved in and never asked if we minded and just started to wrap washing lines from one fence to another, covering their garden and also creating an eyesore for me on the top of the posts – it may not bother everybody but it really does annoy me especially as it is right in view from my kitchen window (bright red too).
+Basically they moved in and never asked if we minded and just started to wrap washing lines from one fence to another, covering their garden and also creating an eyesore for me on the top of the posts – it may not bother everybody but it really does annoy me especially as it is right in view from my kitchen window.

 I hunted around for an item that could be hung up to cover or disguise the line, but I just couldn’t find exactly what I had in mind, so I decided to make something.
 I popped off to Homebase and after a hunt around I had an idea and purchased 3 metal planters, wire and hooks.

 I drilled three holes into the bottom of the pots for drainage purposes (they are indoor pots, but a year on and they haven’t rusted), I potted one with Rosemary and the other with Mint.
 I screwed in the fixings easily into the wood on the posts by hand – right in the place to hide the washing line and then fixed them on with the wire.
 Hey presto, a place to keep herbs that also creates a feature point: